boazvdp/PRIVACYPOLICYCOUNTED/README.md

-Privacy Policy for Counted – Personal Logbook
+Privacy Policy for Counted – Habit Tracker

 Last updated: January 8, 2026

 Our Commitment to Privacy

-Counted – Personal Logbook is designed to be simple, private, and respectful of your data.
-Anything you log is personal, and we believe it should remain fully under your control.
+Counted – Habit Tracker is a simple, personal counter.
+Tap to log anything you want to track — habits, behaviors, or personal data.
+No goals.
+No streaks.
+No judgment.

 This Privacy Policy explains how Counted handles your data.